-REPORT REPORTING FREQUENCY DUE Progress against pre-determined milestones and/or targets 6-monthly Every 6 months from receipt of funds Financial Reports (to be included in progress report) Annually Every 12 months from the receipt of funds Final Report Once Only At project completion Ad hoc reports As requested by FightMND On request with a negotiable time frame not greater than six weeks FightMND Research Symposium Presentation (Melbourne, Vic) Biennially During FightMND Research Symposium
+REPORT REPORTING FREQUENCY DUE Progress against pre-determined milestones and/or targets 6-monthly Every 6 months from receipt of funds Financial Reports (to be included in progress report) Annually Every 12 months from the receipt of funds Final Report Once Only At project completion, or within 12 weeks after project completion.
+Ad hoc reports As requested by FightMND On request with a negotiable time frame not greater than six weeks FightMND Research Symposium Presentation Biennially During FightMND Research Symposium

-\ These reports will be used to assess whether the project is proceeding satisfactorily, whether funds are being acquitted in accordance with the original application goals, and to ascertain the ongoing value of FightMND funding.
+^{} These reports will be used to assess whether the project is proceeding satisfactorily, whether funds are being acquitted in accordance with the original application goals, and to ascertain the ongoing value of FightMND funding.